Minshull Vernon: History

 A Roman road between Nantwich and Middlewich ran northwards through the civil parish; several stretches of the road, as well as a Roman bridge, have been uncovered in excavations.
 Minshull Vernon and the adjacent parish of Church Minshull appear in the Domesday survey as Maneshale, which formed part of the extensive lands of William Malbank (also William Malbedeng) and had a hawk's eyrie and four deer enclosures.
 The remains of two medieval moated sites provide evidence for settlement during that period.
 In the Tudor period, Minshull Vernon formed part of the lands of the Venable family, lords of Middlewich.
 A description of the parish from the early 17th century records its great and spacious farms.

 There were three churches or chapels in the 19th century, Congregational (1809), Wesleyan Methodist (1832) and Church of England (1847); the Wesleyan Methodist Chapel at Bradfield Green has closed.
 In 1840, a school was built at Bradfield Green; it had over a hundred pupils in 1900, but has since closed.
 The parish suffered bombing during the Second World War, with two fatalities.

 Governance

 Minshull Vernon is administered by Minshull Vernon and District Parish Council, jointly with Leighton and Woolstanwood.
 Of 22 parish councillors, seven represent Minshull Vernon.
 From 1974 the civil parish was served by Crewe and Nantwich Borough Council, which was succeeded on 1 April 2009 by the unitary authority of Cheshire East.
-Minshull Vernon falls in the parliamentary constituency of Eddisbury, which has been represented by Edward Timpson since 2019, after being represented by Stephen O'Brien (1999–2015) and Antoinette Sandbach (2015–19).
+Minshull Vernon falls in the parliamentary constituency of Chester South and Eddisbury, which has been represented since the 2024 general election by Aphra Brandreth of the Conservative Party.
+It was previously part of the Eddisbury constituency, which since its establishment in 1983 had been held by the Conservative MPs Alastair Goodlad (1983–99), Stephen O'Brien (1999–2015), Antoinette Sandbach (2015–19) and Edward Timpson (2019–24).